ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Decision Tree/README.md

 Decision Trees are intuitive and interpretable models that are widely used in machine learning, especially when transparency and explainability are essential in decision-making processes.

+Decision trees are constructed from only two elements — nodes and branches,as you can see in the picture below.

 ![image](https://github.com/ZhikangLiuu/Ind_577_Final_project/assets/165843914/7de38845-78bd-4495-8e26-9758b02a1e22)

 ## Algorithm